 Overall, though the diving had been brilliant and after a few days I found I was plotting and planning for my next diving experiences - I think I will aim to do the Advanced Open Water course in the next 6 months (maybe in the UK, despite the likelihood of cold!).

-Read some more of my diving experiences here.
+Read some more of my diving experiences, by clicking the icon below.